7 steps to optimize slow dashboards • Google Data Studio

 Contents

 The building dashboard in Google Data Studio is straightforward and quick.
 But even with a simple dashboard using Google Analytics connector, we might notice that loading time for a result takes a relatively long time.
-And we did not event start joining data sources or creating custom calculation fields that have a significant impact on performance.
+And we did not even start joining data sources or creating custom calculation fields that significantly impact performance.

 From a technical point of view, the server is under massive memory and CPU usage.
-More users use dashboard then slower overall performance might become.
+More users use the dashboard, then slower overall performance might become.

-From the development point of view, the longer we wait for data to load, then more time we spent on development and testing.
+From the development point of view, the longer we wait for data to load, the more time we spent on development and testing.
 Time is money.

-From the user point of view, the longer the user waits for data to load, then less happy he is to use the dashboard.
+From the user’s point of view, the longer the user waits for data to load, the less happy he is to use the dashboard.

 There is no direct rule which defines that.
-But from my experience, if the loading time takes more then 3 seconds, then many users might see this as slow.
+But from my experience, if the loading time takes more than 3 seconds, many users might see this as slow.

 Of course, the advanced and very complicated dashboard might take more time due to the complexity, but those are exceptional examples.

-In our example, I’ve used a simple Google Analytics connector to display very basic data on the dashboard.
+I’ve used a simple Google Analytics connector to display fundamental data on the dashboard in our example.
 Similar logic can be applied to Google DV360 and Google Ads connectors.

 The reason why I’ve selected Google Analytics is that by default, it pulls all atomic event data (page visit, transaction, custom events) with all available dimensions and metrics.